3D Object reconstruction using Depth Sensors

 This project works with depth sensors, capturing point clouds and working on them.
 The general approach to such a problem would be to divide the project into subparts and develop them individually.

-• Acquisition: One can go into various methods of acquiring a depth map/point cloud of the object.
-Sensors can either be fixed in position or can be moved around the object.
-For the latter, one might require the position of the sensor in 3D space as well.
+• Acquisition: The capture sensor can either be fixed in position or can be moved around the object.
+Depending on the scenario, you would either need to understand the pose of the sensor, or the object.
 Another decision one has to make is the type of sensor.
-Stereo-vision based cameras would have certain prerequisites steps while a depth sensor provides direct access to the depth field.
-This project works with a fixed position depth sensor and the object rotating on a turntable.
+Stereo-vision based cameras would specifically require extrinsics calibration to calculate depth, while a depth sensor typically is pre-calibrated and provides direct access to the depth field.
+This project works with a fixed position structured light sensor and an object rotating on a turntable.

 • Cleaning: While cleaning as a step can either go into the Acquisition or Processing phase, I decided to keep it separate because of the different methods one can use.
 This step generally involved removing outliers or fitting points to a plane to help obtain an accurate 3D representation.
-This project uses a simple Statistical Outlier Removal filter to remove sensor noise.
+This project uses a simple Statistical Outlier Removal filter to remove noise in the point cloud.

-• Point cloud processing: This part of the program is where we see the object manifesting.
-A common approach to align two point clouds is to use the Iterative Closest Points algorithm.
+• Point cloud processing and alignment: A common approach to align two point clouds is to use the Iterative Closest Points algorithm.
 The goal is to align the two or more point clouds together and merge them into one.
-For the project, consecutive point clouds are stitched sequentially to form the 3D object.
+For the project, consecutive point clouds are stitched sequentially to build the 3D object.

 • Surface rendering: This is the final step that would give the object some detail and add realism to it.
 A common approach is to Delaunay triangulation of some type to generate a mesh of the object.
-This part of the project is still pending; I’m still working on perfecting the processing part.
+This part of the project is pending.

 Inputs to and Outputs from the system